NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/routing/Routing-RP-SFC-routes.png)

 The following Routing Policy is defined and attached to SI as below.
+Note that in order to get the policy effective for left network (so routes from right to left), need to apply it on SI left interface.

 ![Screenshot](img/routing/Routing-RP-SFC-define.png)